-Using the CEL framework (Components of Experiential Learning) [Granger, 1983; Granger and McNulty, 1984], we present a method of determining which features of an event are predictive of others and distinguishing useful cues from context and background noise.
-The method determines the relevance of individual predefined features, and forms new feature descriptions by conjoining or negating existing features.
+Using the CEL framework, we present a method of determining which features of an event are predictive of others and distinguishing useful cues from context and background noise.
+The method determines the relevance of individual predefined features and forms new feature descriptions by conjoining or negating existing features.
 The effectiveness of the method is due to taking into account, in addition to successful predictions and errors of commission, also errors of omission and events in which the absence of a cue correctly prevented prediction of a second event.
-This extension to the simpler idea of 'strengthening' and 'weakening' of associations corresponds to the distinction in psychology between learning based on number of pairings and learning based on contingency.
-Using this method the CAP-CEL (Contingent Associative Processes in CEL) [Granger, Schlimmer and Young, 1985; Granger and Schlimmer, 1985] program exhibits contingency-based learning behavior, modeling the learning behavior of animals and humans in classical conditioning tasks.
+This extension to the idea of strengthening and weakening corresponds to the distinction in psychology between learning based on number of pairings and learning based on contingency.
+Using this method the CAP-CEL (Contingent Associative Processes in Components of Experiential Learning) program exhibits contingency-based learning behavior, modeling the learning behavior of animals and humans in classical conditioning tasks.
 The program is able to function correctly even with a large number of erroneous training instances.